hideaki-t/sqlite-fts-python/README.rst

    * SQLite 3.10.2 and older versions do not have extra requirements.
 2-arg fts3_tokenizer is always avaiable.
    * SQLite 3.12.0 and later vesrions do not have extra requirements.
 2-arg fts3_tokenizer can be enabled dynamically.

+Note for APSW users: An APSW Amalgamation build does not expose SQLite APIs which this module uses, so libsqlite3.so/sqlite3.dll is also required even it has no  runtime library dependencies on SQLite.
+An APSW local build already depends on the shared library.

 Licence
 =======